 Peer abuse is behaviour by an individual or group, intending to physically, sexually or emotionally hurt others.
-All staff should be aware that children can abuse other children (often referred to as peer on peer or child on child abuse).
+All staff should be aware that children can abuse other children (referred to as child on child in KCSIE 2023).
 Staff are aware that abuse is abuse and should not be passed off as 'banter' or 'part of growing up'.